Something to think about

 that is because of their tradition.
 Every Bible translation I know of, and there are many, says that the Word was God.

-one God consisting of THREE separate beings in one, but all this is proven wrong when we read the actual creation account in Gen-1,
+God consisting of THREE separate beings in one, but all this is proven wrong when we read the actual creation account in Gen-1,

-and through the Old Testament, where there is only one single being, God that created all things, and then rested
+and through the Old Testament, where there is only one single being, God that created all things, and then rested the seventh

 Common sense proof that the Messiah is both God and man.